-

 How does it feel?

 Lady’s mantle has a strong astringent quality due to its tannin content.
 This drying sensation can be immediately perceived upon tasting.
 It also has bitter qualities which are indicative of salicylate compounds.
+The cooling sensation can be felt spreading downwards throughout the body following ingestion.

 -